Travel through some key stations on what will be the Elizabeth Line, ahead of its opening in December 2018

-As a little diversion this long weekend, we offer a journey through images of what the key 14 new stations on Crossrail will look like once this high-capacity express metro opens in December 2018 as the Elizabeth Line.
+By way of a change, we offer a virtual journey through images of what the key 14 new stations on Crossrail will look like once this high-capacity express metro opens in December 2018 as the Elizabeth Line.
 So significant is this line that it alone will add 10 per cent to the passenger carrying capability of the capital’s network.
 It will transform the way we move around and through the city.

 It’s the all-new section running from Paddington to Abbey Wood that is due to open at the end of 2018, with the stretch out to Essex joining it in May 2019 and the final section out along the Great Western to Reading in December 2019.